siddheshR12/chat-rn-gql-prisma/README.md

  > npx prisma studio --port <any port thats not in user>  // opens prisma studio to access your db in browser, --port command is optional

-# Apolo Grapql client and server
+# Apolo Graphql client and server
  > Backend
  - @apollo/server graphql
  - @graphql-tools/schema, graphql-subscriptions, graphql-ws, ws, graphql-tag